Ri-Dearg/corona-tales/README.md

 ## Bugs
 ### Known Bugs
-- On android devices, when writing incredibly long stories, the CKEditor formatting bar gets stuck at the top of the screen even after scrolling.
+- On Android devices, when writing incredibly long stories, the CKEditor formatting bar gets stuck at the top of the screen even after scrolling.
 - It seems there a certain combination of characters in certain stories that act as a wildcard for the text search index in the database, with the story being in the results for each search.
 Needs further investigation.

 ### Fixed Bugs
-**Note: Throughout development I found my largest issues were caused by difficulties with Materialize CSS components.
+**Note: Throughout development, I found my largest issues were caused by difficulties with Materialize CSS components.
 I sincerely regret using it, as I spent a lot of time debugging the CSS instead of developing features or creating test views.
 Bootstrap and Foundation are both more complex and therefore more flexible, perhaps more study is required to utilise them well, but that suits me.
-The simplicity of Materialize may suit some developers, but I found it to be a hinderance.
+The simplicity of Materialize may suit some developers, but I found it to be a hindrance.

 #### Materialize CSS
 - The tags feature in Materialize "Chips" was something I implemented early on as the tag system, only to find out that when I began testing using real devices as opposed to developer mode, that it had [unfixable bugs](https://github.com/Dogfalo/materialize/issues/5722) on android.
 To enter a tag, you must use the "Enter" key, however on android, within a form, the enter button becomes a "Tab" button.
 I edited the Materialize.js to allow using spaces, including keys for space on android, but it still would not register.
-This has been a known issue since 2018 In the end I found a workaround by implementing the Chips outside of the form, pulling the data from the tags and reinserting it as a list, key by key, into the form.
+This has been a known issue since 2018.
+In the end, I found a workaround by implementing the Chips outside of the form, pulling the data from the tags and reinserting it as a list, key by key, into the form.
 This was just one of many issues I found and still have with the Materialize CSS.
 - Many of the components are inflexible, functioning well while used singly but buggy and requiring a lot of specific code editing when used in conjunction with one another
 - Tabs within a modal, for example, didn't have the active tab selected properly so I had to reinitiate it with specific settings.
 - Tooltips weren't fixed on the page for the action buttons, scrolling upwards on mobile devices, I simply had to create my own.
-- Z-indexes have a bizzare order, placing less relevant components under or over others, seemingly randomly.
+- Z-indexes have a bizarre order, placing less relevant components under or over others, seemingly randomly.
 The action buttons themselves had z-indexes above the Nav, as well as modals, so scrolling on the user page left buttons clipping, I had to edit z-indexes.
 - Bullet points removed by default in styles
-- Some form components recognise "required" attribute, other do not, validation only functions on some of fields, requiring custom code.
+- Some form components recognise "required" attribute, others do not, validation only functions on some of the fields, requiring custom code.
 The list goes on.
-- Documentation was missing, ouright incorrect, or messy in many parts.
-There were classes that didn not function as described, and examples that weren't connected to the information.
+- Documentation was missing, outright incorrect, or messy in many parts.
+Many classes did not function as described, and examples that weren't connected to the information.

 #### Others
 - Troubleshooting database issues was relatively easy.
-As this is my first project utilising the database, a little bit of study in the dcumentation to learn syntax was usually enough.
+As this is my first project utilising the database, a little bit of study in the documentation to learn syntax was usually enough.
-- I came accross issues with cirular imports when writing the app, and found that the best solution was to scale the app up a little from a single app.py, to a module.
-This allowed me to avoid circular imports, keep the the app information organised and make the app nicely distributable.
+- I came across issues with circular imports when writing the app, and found that the best solution was to scale the app up a little from a single app.py to a module.
+This allowed me to avoid circular imports, keep the app information organised and make the app nicely distributable.
 - I began trying out creating an app-factory but found it was overkill for my purposes.
-- The search function had a number of iterations before it was fully functional.
+- The search function had several iterations before it was fully functional.
 The main issue was the presence or lack of variables in the search.
 The main way to resolve it was to declare all the variables as `None` and only change them if present in the form.

 ----